Menu

 Impact

-We measure the effectiveness and impact of our English Reading, Writing, Grammar and Spelling curriculum in a variety of different ways.
-We use national and summative testing to assess pupils' outcomes for Reading and Grammar, Punctuation and Spelling as part of the Statutory Assessment Tests (SATs for Year 2 and 6 pupils) and through termly summative assessments in KS2, which enables pupils' progress and attainment in the subject matter to be evaluated.
+We measure the effectiveness and impact of our English Reading, Writing, Grammar and Spelling Curriculum in a variety of different ways.
+We use national and summative testing to assess pupils' outcomes for Reading and Grammar, Punctuation and Spelling as part of the Statutory Assessment Tests (SATs for Year 6 pupils) and through termly summative assessments from Year 2 upwards, which enables pupils' progress and attainment in the subject matter to be evaluated.
 Additionally, teachers assess reading and writing on a termly basis and enter teacher judgements onto our internal assessment system.
 The impact of the curriculum can be seen through pupils' national assessment results.

 Through lesson and pupils' book monitoring, it is evident that pupils are being well supported to acquire the necessary skills and subject knowledge in order to become established and confident readers and writers and work monitored in books demonstrates that the curriculum is taught at an age-appropriate standard across each year group, with additional opportunities planned for pupils to demonstrate their ability to work at a higher standard.
-Lesson observations and learning walks demonstrate that learning is being broken down into smaller steps and modelling supports pupils in the writing process - ensuring that the subject as a whole is regularly being reviewed to ensure learning is being embedded into pupils' long term memory.
+Monitoring by school leaders has identified that learning is being broken down into smaller steps and modelling supports pupils in the writing process - ensuring that the subject as a whole is regularly being reviewed to ensure learning is being embedded into pupils' long term memory.

-The impact of our reading, writing, grammar, spelling and punctuation curriculum can also be measured through the acquisition of pupil voice and talking to the children about their own learning.
+The impact of our English Curriculum can also be measured through the acquisition of pupil voice and talking to the children about their own learning.
 Pupil voice indicates that the children are enjoying their learning and can talk about the subject and curriculum opportunities.

 Top